 Can I get a buy to let mortgage on any property?

 The short answer is no, you can’t get a buy to let mortgage on just any property.
 This is because each lender will have their own criteria which could contain restrictions on certain types of properties.
+For instance, if you were purchasing a property to rent it out to a family member, then your buy to let mortgage comes regulated.
+A standard buy to let mortgage simply wouldn’t be offered.

 The property may have severe structural damage which would be highlighted on the mortgage survey.
 If this was the case, the majority of lenders wouldn’t lend on that specific property.
 This would also be the case where the property is in need of some major renovation works.
 If the property is not habitable due to having no actively working kitchen or bathroom, then a lot of lenders again would decline a mortgage for that specific property.